Kaoffie/cocoa-specs/README.md

 ![](https://img.shields.io/badge/-to%20be%20documented-yellow?style=for-the-badge&logo=)

+A slightly modified version of Abby's left hand modifiers is used:

 Cocoa is designed to be compatible with Emily's Modifiers, but they would have to be adapted slightly to the new fingerspelling alphabet.

 ## Orthographic System